jesstingjh/jesstingjh.github.io/README.md

 ## About Me
-I'm currently pursuing an MS in Analytics at Georgia Institute of Technology, building on my technical background in economic research.
-Before this, I worked as a Senior Economist at Singapore's Ministry of Trade and Industry, where I applied data analytics, econometric and statistical methods to inform national economic policies.
-I'm passionate about leveraging data science and machine learning to derive actionable insights from complex datasets.
+I am a Master's student in Analytics at Georgia Tech, with a strong foundation in economics and statistics from the National University of Singapore.
+In my previous role as a Senior Economist at Singapore's Ministry of Trade and Industry, I contributed to shaping impactful policy decisions through advanced data analytics, econometric modeling, and statistical techniques.
+I am deeply passionate about harnessing innovative machine learning and modeling methods to extract actionable insights from complex datasets.
+Outside of work, I thrive on the challenges of rock climbing and bouldering, push my limits in weightlifting, and am always on the hunt for the perfect cup of coffee.

 ## Technical Skills
 - **Programming Languages & Software:** Python, SQL, STATA, R, Tableau, Excel; exposure to D3 through coursework